seshoumara/seshbot/README.md

 ### Known issues:

-- the festival command called by !tts breaks down on my new Ubuntu system, no sound is played
+- the festival command called by !tts breaks down on my new Ubuntu system, no sound is played (command hidden for now)